SUSTAINABLE ART

 Left Behind

-During lockdown, I browsed through my photos that I had never taken further.
-Climate changewas much in my mindandsothis imagestruck me.
+During lockdown, I browsed through my photos I had never taken further.
+Climate change was much on my mind and so this image struck me.
 It was also prompted by my installation of metal buoys.
 It shows thrown-away plastic containers, repurposed to become floats for a coastal community’s fish farm in Brazil, from a project visit we had made.
-It stood out like the pebbles I had been selecting, for the pleasing colour balance and also its mysterious quality.
+It stood out like the pebbles I had been selecting, for its pleasing colour balance and mysterious quality.
 Initially, I wondered what it was and couldn’t place it, and I nearly rejected this image as I saw it as insufficiently sharp, but its indistinctness added to the mystery.
 It gave me a feeling of contentedness, hope and completion.
 Several friends said that I must enter it into the Royal Academy Summer's awareness of climate change and the need for action.
 For me, this was simply about helping people find meaning in throwing away objects and finding magic in resources that we might just otherwise consume and leave behind.
 I was delighted to find that it inspired other people, including the curators of the Royal Academy, who chose it from among 16,500 submissions for the 2022 Summer Show.

 Monika